n1k0n4k/Pay2GoAES/README.md

 # pay2GoAES

-A simple staged binary payload AES encryption/conversion tool for use with GoLang shellcode runners.
+A simple binary payload AES encryption/conversion tool for use with GoLang shellcode runners.

 ## Usage